elarialatif/dynamic-form/README.md

 - Form Validation
 - The form validates input fields according to their types.
 - Error messages will be displayed for validation errors.

+## For Your Information
+- I already created custom directive that will use for validation form input.